 Any moderately informed cat fanatic will be aware of the problems concerning cat overpopulation.
 It has been a cause of great concern for animal rights’ activists and generally any person that adores kitty cats; this overpopulation crowds the shelters to full capacity and causes an increased ratio of euthanasia.
 But is the problem really as aggravated as it is made out to be?
 Let’s take a look :

 Reproductive Super Power

-A general well know statistic states that a single cat can produce up to 470,000 kittens in a span of 7 years.
+A general well knows statistic states that a single cat can produce up to 470,000 kittens in a span of 7 years.
 That sure is A LOT!
-No wonder there’s an over population they are like little regenerating demons, adorable, but demons yet again!
-However the fact that later comes to life by a little deeper dive into the fiasco that is the internet, is that this is a maximized generalization that does not take into account the variables that occur in nature.
-These variables that are not negligible and cause a significant dent in this enormous number.
+No wonder there’s an overpopulation they are like little regenerating demons, adorable, but demons yet again!
+However, the fact that later comes to life by a little deeper dive into the fiasco that is the internet, is that this is a maximized generalization that does not take into account the variables that occur in nature.
+These variables are not negligible and cause a significant dent in this enormous number.
 The study is based on the assumption that all the kittens reach their adult life and then reproduce throughout the year.
 Such maximized circumstances rarely occur in nature.

 The highest number of kittens in a litter reported as reported by Guinness Book of World records was when a Burmese/Siamese cat in Oxfordshire, UK, gave birth to 19 kittens on the 7 August 1970.
 However four out of 19 were stillborn and the record remains unbroken so far.
 A quick google search states this number to be between 1-10.
 The number is still large but a 26% mortality rate in kittens decreases the stats greatly.